 The Eugene Community Safety Payroll (CSP) tax is a special payroll tax that both employees and employers have to pay.
 And, self-employed individuals must pay CSP tax.

-Starting in 2021, the Eugene CSP tax will provide long-term funding for community safety services.
-The Community Safety Payroll tax goes into effect on January 1, 2021.
-And, the first quarterly tax return and payment (for employees and employers) is due on April 30, 2021.
+Starting in 2021, the Eugene CSP tax began providing long-term funding for community safety services.
+The Community Safety Payroll tax went into effect on January 1, 2021.
+And, the first quarterly tax return and payment (for employees and employers) was due on April 30, 2021.

 Currently, the Eugene CSP tax is not permanent.
 After seven years, the Eugene city council must allow the public to vote on whether or not to keep the Eugene community tax.